Maryam-Haghani/NEFFy/README.md

 ### 1. NEFF Computation

 NEFF determines the effective number of homologous sequences within a Multiple Sequence Alignment (MSA).
 It accounts for sequence similarities and provides a measure of sequence diversity. <br/>
-To calculate NEFF, use the `neff` program, provide an MSA file, and specify the desired flags.
+To calculate NEFF, use the _neff_ script by providing one or more MSA files and specifying the appropriate flags for NEFF computation.
+If multiple files are provided, NEFFy will combine them and compute NEFF for the integrated version.

 #### Flags:
 The code accepts the following command-line flags: